 - Transcripts documenting completion of a B.S. or B.A. degree with an undergraduate grade point ratio > 3.0 on a 4.0 scale (student must provide transcripts from all colleges and universities contributing to the GPA through DICAS)

 - A copy of Graduate Record Examination (GRE) results indicating a minimum GRE of 291 total on verbal and quantitative sections combined (do not need to re-submit if copy is already in the WU Graduate School record)

-- Three references (submitted through DICAS) from professionals, faculty and/or supervisors knowledgeable of the applicant's abilities and work ethic; there is no minimum requirement regarding who may serve as a reference for the applicant although full-time faculty in the Department of Human Nutrition may not provide a reference for an applicant to the WU internship.
+- Three references (submitted through DICAS) from professionals, faculty and/or supervisors knowledgeable of the applicant's abilities and work ethic; there is no minimum requirement regarding typeo professional who may serve as a reference for the applicant although full-time faculty in the Department of Human Nutrition may not provide a reference for an applicant to the WU internship.

 - An interview on campus with the Winthrop University selection committee; interviews held in March for the WU internship are by invitation.

 - International students must provide verification of English language proficiency (see International Student Admissions (pdf - 250.85 KB) guidelines for details) and meet requirements for international students listed in the Winthrop University Graduate Catalog

 - Submission of the D & D Digital computer matching preferences and fee by the matching deadline: see Web site for deadline date of spring match